 There are mainly two ways that you can adapt to choose to download and install the unreleased versions of your favorite apps on your smartphone from the play store.
 Mostly, the early-release versions are highly susceptible to the bugs as they have not been debugged to the best level.
 Addition of new features to the UI can also make the apps much buggier.
 So as a beta tester, it is your responsibility (morally, yeah) to help developers by giving them feedbacks regarding the features, bugs, and errors in the apps.

-It is easier for both users and developers to have this options directly from the Play Store.
-So you can test any apps earlier, give feedback directly to the Google and the Developer without any hassles.
+It is easier for both users and developers to have these options directly from the Play Store.
+So you can test any apps earlier, give feedback directly to Google and the Developer without any hassles.